Ray-Tracing-Systems/HydraAPI/README.md

 - HydraAPI (infrastructure)
 - HydraCore (render engine, compute core)

-This repo contain the second one.
+This repo contains the second one.

 ![](image.jpg)
 <p align="center">An example of our renderer in 3ds max</p>

-# Usage
+# Building HydraAPI

 Windows: